-The Delta Cruzer boasts one of the longest crosscutting capacities in its class and even has a nifty drop down fence system that allows you to increase your cut capacity even further.
-But to be fair this option requires the addition of a milled piece of lumber to work, so it’s not a great option for me, being as impatient as I am.
+The Delta Cruzer boasts one of the longest crosscutting capacities in its class and even has a nifty drop-down fence system that increases your cut capacity even further.
+To take advantage of this feature you just need a milled piece of lumber.

 One item that is lacking with the cruiser is any sort of blade guide.
 There’s no laser beam or light shadow to guide the blade before the cut.
 Delta misses the mark on this one as all of the saws in this class have this feature.
-That will be an easy upgrade for Gen 2 – and most of the Pros at PTR prefer the shadow, just in case there’s a project manager listening.
+That will be an easy upgrade for Gen 2.
+Most of the Pros at PTR prefer the shadow cut line, just in case there’s a project manager listening!